deoac/Semi-Literate/docs/markdown/Literate.md

 ```
 ### `$format`
-The output of the weave can (currently) be Markdown, Text, PDF or HTML.
-(Assuming you have the necessary `Pod::To::X` module installed.)
+The output of the weave can (currently) be Markdown, Text, or HTML.
 It defaults to Markdown.
 The variable is case-insensitive, so 'markdown' also works.

 ```
   156|